 McCarty rock and stone carries Indiana limestone that is screened and crushed into differing sizes for base layers in a driveway or topdressing.
 For new drives or parking areas, we recommend a base stone such as #2 or #4 stone. #2’s are approximately 3”-4” in size and work great as your primary base layer on top of the dirt and provide that firm foundation so the smaller rock does not get lost in the ground.

-We also stock white limestone sand, or patio sand/flume.
-Flume sand is basically just screened limestone dust and provides a great material for tamping and packing in hardscape projects or can be used between flagstone gaps.
+We also stock white limestone sand or patio sand/flume.
+Flume sand is basically just screened limestone dust and provides great material for tamping and packing in hardscape projects or can be used between flagstone gaps.
 Our wide selection of limestone varies in size depending on your need.

 How Do You Choose

-If you have questions, feel free to contact us at our webpage, or check out our blog for more tips and tricks.
+If you have questions, feel free to contact us on our webpage, or check out our blog for more tips and tricks.